Starting a family

 Information about medicines

 Some epilepsy medicines can cause problems if used during pregnancy.
-It’s important to be aware of the risks for your medicine and to get medical advice before making any changes to your treatment.
+It’s important to be aware of the risks of your medicine and to get medical advice before making any changes to your treatment.

 A selection of white, blue, yellow and red medical pills